Is a TDIU Rating Permanent (for the rest of my life)?

 While the VA has unlimited resources to obtain negative medical evidence, most veterans, on the other hand, are barely lucky enough just to pay for basic living expenses, let alone pay for costly medical examination opinions.
 It is no wonder that many veterans end up losing their claims because of negative VA medical opinion evidence and think there is nothing left to do.
 That is why the Veterans Law Group can be of great assistance to veterans.

 In most claims, VLG will obtain independent medical examination reports for its clients to combat the VA’s arsenal of VA doctors.
 VLG has achieved remarkable success with private medical opinions largely due to the quality of these medical reports.
 VLG ensures the quality of these examination reports by following a careful procedure: namely, identifying the appropriate medical specialist to evaluate the veteran’s disability, sending a complete, but easily understood, written outline of the veteran’s case for the physician’s review, and securing and forwarding to the physician all relevant medical and non-medical information.
 VLG pays for these opinions not the veteran.

-Contact Veterans Law Group now and get on a level playing field in seeking your disabled veteran benefits.
+Contact Veterans Law Group, a law firm dedicated to helping veterans and their families, just like you.
 Fill out this questionnaire and submit to our office for evaluation.
 We will review your request for a consultation and contact you as soon as possible.
 Our consultations are free of charge.

 Are You Eligible for a Free Case Review?